Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic

 \section{Preliminaries}

 In this section, we prepare a couple of lemmas and propositions to prove the main results.
-First of all, let us introduce some decay properties for the Green function $S_{\alpha}(x, t)$.
+First of all, let us introduce some decay properties for the Green function $S_{\alpha}(x, t)$ defined by \eqref{def.S}.
 This function has the similar decay estimates as the heat kernel $G(x, t)$ defined by \eqref{def.G-M} (see \eqref{G-est} below).
-In addition, $S_{\alpha}(x, t)$ is well approximated by $G(x, t)$ at $t \to \infty$ when $\alpha>1$.
+In addition, $S_{\alpha}(x, t)$ is well approximated by $G(x, t)$ as $t \to \infty$ when $\alpha>1$.
 More precisely, the following estimate \eqref{S-ap-1} holds true.
-For the proof, see Lemmas 3.1 and 3.2 in \cite{K99-1}.
-The following two lemmas will be used in the proofs of Propositions \ref{prop.u-ap} and \ref{S-G-error} below. \begin{lem} Let $\alpha>1$ and $l$ be a non-negative integer and $2\le p\le \infty$.
-Then, we have
+For these proofs, see Lemmas 3.1 and 3.2 in \cite{K99-1}.
+The following two lemmas will be used in the proofs of Propositions \ref{prop.u-ap} and \ref{S-G-error} below: \begin{lem} Let $\alpha>1$ and $l \in \mathbb{N}\cup\{0\}$.
+Then, for any $2\le p\le \infty$, we have

 \end{lem}